-3.4.
-Data Analysis.
-Search for Strengths and Weaknesses
+2.3.4.
+Data analysis.
+Search for strengths and weaknesses

-3.4.1.
-Pumping-Turbine Balancing Operation

-As indicated in the previous section, the plant's units would operate in pumping mode and in turbine mode at certain times of the day, and this situation is analyzed first.
-The table below shows the electricity demand required in both modes for the different operating hours, as well as the amount of water pumped and turbined.
+2.3.4.1.
+Pumping-turbine balancing operation.
+As indicated in the previous section, the plant's units would operate in pumping mode and in turbine mode at certain times of the day, and this situation is analysed first.
+The Table 4 shows the electricity demand required in both modes for the different operating hours, as well as the amount of water pumped and turbined.

 If we want to maintain the transfer level, we cannot turbine without having first replenished the water levels.
 Consequently, it is always necessary to follow a balance between turbining and pumping in the unit of time that is valued and always without exhausting the transfer capacity.
-This balance is in Table 5.
+This balance is: